zachwhaley/zachwhaley.github.io/_drafts/the-legend-of-korra.md

 ---
 layout: post
-title: The Legend of Korra
+title: What The The Legend Of Korra Means To Me
 ---

-The finale of The Legend of Korra ended a couple of weeks ago.

-The ending made me so happy, but I couldn't quite put into words why.

 This past morning, while listening to the ending soundtrack, I started crying.
-I finally understood why I was so happy.
+I finally understood why the ending of *The Legend Of Korra* made me so happy.

 I'm a heterosexual 26 year old male, married to a wonderful woman.
 We are pregnant with our first child and daughter.